Fun and Educational Games to Play in the Classroom

 What Educational Games Can You Play in a Classroom?

-Educational games are versatile to your classroom.
-And, there’s no shortage of games to play.
-Some examples of games to play in class with your students are:
+Educational games are versatile in the classroom, and there’s no shortage of games to play.
+Check out these examples of games to play in class with your students.

 1. Jeopardy